Arif-Helmsys/pydate-update/README.md

 ## Usage
 EN:

-• First of all, you should save your current version number from github.
+• First of all, you should save your current version number in github.

 • Create a repository for this or use an existing one.